ady7ady7/career-log/README.md

 - Followed up with Datalemur exercise - NY Times Laptop vs Mobile Viewership - I crushed it - had to use two easy subqueries and aliases, it went by smoothly, without any issues - thanks to my teacher's coding tips that was a piece of cake (3 mins)
 - Followed up with another Datalemur exercise later - Facebook Average Post Hiatus (Part 1) - it was supposed to be easy, but I struggled so hard with it and I definitely have to work on extracting dates and working on them, as it was a nightmare - I had to use solution in the end, as I don't want to wait in this complete lack of progress state.
 I'll try to get back to that and review it frequently to get good at date extraction and operations on dates (1.5 hrs)
 - Followed up with another lesson from Microsoft PBI course - today's learning was rather short, as I had a busy day (20 mins)

+14.10
+- Started with exercises from the SQL course - today I've encountered extracting dates again and that was difficult - I couldn't solve the problem; Followed up with exercises designed on the basis of my database by Perplexity - I've got 8/10 exercises and learned how to use EXTRACT with dates quite consistently - there's still more to learn, but I feel more confident with dates.
+(2 hrs)
+- Followed up with Datalemur exercise - had to use EXTRACT dates there so it fitted perfectly, and thanks to the exercises I've done today - it was a breeze, compared to yesterday's struggle (5 minutes)